woedev/testing/docs/cios.md

 </svg>

 ::: info
-If you do not see `d2x-currentversion`, press `B` to exit the installer, and then make sure your SD card is unlocked.
+If you're unable to select `d2x-currentversion`, press `B` to exit the installer.
+Next, eject your SD card and make sure the lock switch is in the unlocked position.
 :::

 ::: info